microsoft/playwright/docs/src/docker.md

 - `:sha-XXXXXXX` - docker image for every commit that changed docker files or browsers, marked with a [short sha](https://git-scm.com/book/en/v2/Git-Tools-Revision-Selection#Short-SHA-1) (first 7 digits of the SHA commit).

-Status of push to MCR can be [verified here](https://mcrflow-status-ui.azurewebsites.net/) (internal link).

 ### Base images

 We currently publish images based on the following [Ubuntu](https://hub.docker.com/_/ubuntu) versions: